infamousjoeg/conjur-install/README.md

 # infamousjoeg/conjur-install
-Home of the script that lives at `conjur.cybr.rocks`!
+Home of the script that lives at `https://cybr.rocks/conjur-install`!

 The purpose of the install script is for a convenience for quickly installing the latest Docker-CE releases, Docker Compose releases, and Conjur on the supported linux